SILamble/Less-But-Better/README.md

 # Less-But-Better

-A Lean based to do list that requires each to do item to be broken into 5 smaller items, to be tackled individually, with additional notes attached to each main item.
+A Lean to do list that requires each item to be broken into 5 smaller items, to be tackled individually, with additional notes attached to each main item.
+Tasks cannot be completed without first completed the smaller tasks.

 ### Status